connected-intelligent-systems/kfpv1-workshop/docs/Tutorial.md

 1. In the web ui of Kubeflow -- Got to the Tensorboard section and click `+ New TensorBoard`.

 2. Choose a name for your TensorBoard and configure it to use the volume(*PVC*) where you save the TensorBoard files/results for your pipeline runs.
 For the `mount_path` choose the exact directory containing the TensorBoard files on the volume.

-3. **TBD**

-# Uploading images to harbor

-1. Make sure you have access to [Harbor](https://harbor.foresight-next.plaiful.org).
-Choose *Login via OIDC Provider* and sign in with you Keycloak credentials(the same as for Kubeflow etc.).

-2. In the web UI got to the *Projects*-section, click *+ New Project*, choose a name and create a new project.
-Navigate to your newly created repository download the *registry certificate*.
-Add the certificate to the corresponding folder for your local container management solution (for podman the file should be added here: `\etc\containers\certs.d\harbor.foresight-next.plaiful.org\YOUR_CERTIFICATE.crt`).

-3. You can find the user information for the client in the top right of the web UI under *User Profile*.
-Use the Username and the CLI secret to login to Harbor from your client (e.g. `docker login https://harbor.foresight-next.plaiful.org`,`podman login https://harbor.foresight-next.plaiful.org`,...).

-4. Now you are able to access Harbor from your container management solution.
-You can find a few examples for some containering solutions on how to push an image in your project folder under *Push Command* (e.g. `docker push *YOUR_IMAGE_ID* harbor.foresight-next.plaiful.org/YOUR_REPOSITORY/REPOSITORY[:TAG]`).

-5. After the uploading process is done you should find your image in your harbor repository.
-To use the image for a Kubeflow pipeline component use the FULL LINK of the image (e.g. *harbor.foresight-next.plaiful.org/YOUR_REPOSITORY/REPOSITORY[:TAG]*). **TBD**